fmargairaz/rtd-tutorial/docs/source/tech/QES-Winds.rst

        </sensor>
    </metParams>

-Figure `7 <#fig:log_profile>`__ shows velocity magnitude contour with overlaying velocity vectors of initial velocity field created by the aforementioned example of the logarithmic profile.
+Figure `[fig:log_profile] <#fig:log_profile>`__ shows velocity magnitude
+contour with overlaying velocity vectors of initial velocity field created by the aforementioned example of the logarithmic profile.

 .. figure:: Images/log_y_101.png
-   name: fig:log_profile

    Velocity magnitude contour with overlaying velocity vectors in a vertical plane at :math:`y=101\ \si{\meter}` for initial velocity